 Fig. 23 Transferring a patient from a bed to a chair without armrests or backrest.

-The second sister places the chair comfortably and close to the bed, but in such a way that the patient does not rest his elbow on the bed when she sits on the chair.
+The second nurse places the chair comfortably and close to the bed, but so that the patient does not rest his elbow on the bed when sitting on the chair.

-The same nurse stands in front of a chair facing the patient.
-The legs are bent at the knees (squatting position), one leg is put forward.
+The same nurse stands opposite the chair facing the patient.
+Legs are bent at the knees (squatting position), one leg is put forward.

-She also brings her hands under the patient's knees and, on the count of three, drags his legs to the edge of the bed, while the other nurse lifts his torso and, bending her knees, lowers the patient into a chair.
-Position the patient comfortably in a chair.
+She puts her hands under the patient’s knees and, on the count of three, drags his legs to the edge of the bed, while the other nurse lifts his torso and, bending her knees, lowers the patient onto a chair.
+Place the patient comfortably on the chair.

-26 Lifting the patient from the chair using
+26 Lifting the patient from a chair using

 (performed by one sister)